The History of The Animals, Animals II, Animals III, Animal Tracks,

 Due to personal commitments Dave Whiffen and Graham Hill left the Animals line up in 1995 and local guitarist Steve Dawson and local bass player Martin Bland joined the band as the new replacement members alongside the long established band members Hilton Valentine, John Steel, Steve Hutchinson and Robert Kane.
 This would turn out to be the longest stable line-up in the history of The Animals.

-The band with this new line up line up successfully toured and performed throughout the World under the name of The Animals playing concerts as far a field as Australia, New Zealand, Russia, Middle East, Far East, Japan, Europe, and Scandinavia, as well as performing successful tours of the USA and Germany under the psuedo name of Animals II, cataloging a total of more than 600 shows Worldwide.
+The band with this new line up line up successfully toured and performed throughout the World under the name of The Animals playing concerts as far a field as Australia, New Zealand, Russia, Middle East, Far East, Japan, Europe, and Scandinavia, as well as performing successful tours of the USA and Germany cataloging a total of more than 600 shows Worldwide.

-On 21st November 1996 The Animals appeared live on the British breakfast TV show "GMTV" to promote the upcoming release of the album.
+On 21st November 1996 The Animals appeared live on the British breakfast TV show "GMTV" to promote the release of THE ANIMALS new album.

-Many further compilation albums were subsequently released around the world using the 1996 recordings under different album titles and covers.
+Many further compilation albums have subsequently been released around the world using the 1996 recordings but under many different album titles and covers.

 The Animals 'Interesting Life" CD Released in 1996